lresendao/CloudComputing/README.md

 # Compemnuvem
-Projeto de Computação em Nuvem
+Cloud Computing Project

-Projeto rastreia as minhas inscrições do Youtube usando a plataforma do Google Cloud e do Youtube API V3
+The Project tracks my subscriptions on Youtube using Google Cloud platform and Youtube API V3